GitauHarrison/notes/search/implement_elasticseach.md

     ELASTICSEARCH_URL = os.environ.get('ELASTICSEARCH_URL') or None
 ```

 If this variable is not defined, we are going to set it to `None` and use it as a signal to disconnect Elasticsearch.
 In certain situations, say during unit testing, we may not necessarily need Elasticsearch to run, and therefore, disabling it may come in handy.
-To instatiate this variable, we will need to update the `.env` file as follows:
+To instantiate this variable, we will need to update the `.env` file as follows:

 ```python
 # .env: Elasticsearch URL